 Warren Kinsella is a raconteur, bon vivant, and – occasionally – a Toronto-based lawyer, author and consultant.
 He is not profound, but it is said that he can be useful in a stick-swinging, bench-clearing brawl.
 He once wanted to be a Jesuit priest, but failed the entrance exam.
 Born in Montreal in August 1960, Warren has lived all over the place, but most often regards Calgary as home.
 Calgary is happy that he resides in latté-sipping, Volvo-driving, secular humanist Central Canada, with the rest of his smart aleck socialist pals.
-Warren has four kids, all of whom love Bad Religion.
-He lives with Son One, who is like him, and with Roxy, who is Canada’s best-loved political pooch.
+Warren has a bunch of kids, most of whom love Bad Religion.
+(He adores them.)
+He is also the human to Joey and Roxy.

-Warren’s heroes are Malcolm X, Christ, Raoul Wallenberg, Vladimir Ilyich Ulyanov, Joe Strummer, and his father.
+Warren’s heroes are Malcolm X, Christ, Raoul Wallenberg, Bobby Kennedy, Cesar Chavez, Joe Strummer, and his father.
 He’s also pretty sweet on his Mom, who calls him twice a day, because she worries about him.

 This web site was established, quite a few years back, to counter attacks on Warren by neo-Nazis and white supremacists.
 After that, it became a place where some people would go to read some of the things Warren has written, or to allow them to contact him directly.
 Recently, however, it has become a bizarre farrago of political commentary, music reviews, and musings about the nature of human existence.
-It is also a website to which a lot of folks are inexplicably referred by Google, which is an Internet thing that you may have heard about.
+It is also a website to which a lot of folks are inexplicably referred by Google, who are indeed evil.

 If you are looking for Warren’s “blog” – and the statistics strongly suggest that you are – you can read it over on the “Musings” page.

 If, however, you want to advertise with on this website, email Warren at firstname.lastname@example.org.
-Advertisers, take note: www.warrenkinsella.com has grown to be more popular than “Bourque Newswatch!”
+Advertisers, take note: www.warrenkinsella.com receives up to six million visitors a year!”